Does Clay Bar Damage Car Paint – Will It Scratch The Clear Coat?

 Honestly, I don’t see a point in claying your car if it has a ceramic coating applied.
 Ceramic coating is highly hydrophobic, which prevents contaminants from bonding to the paint.

-However, if you still get some contaminants on the car with ceramic coating, wax, or sealant applied, you should remove them by using iron remover and a tar remover.
+But if you still get some contaminants on the car with ceramic coating, wax, or sealant applied, you should remove them by using an iron remover and a tar remover.

 That way, you’ll successfully remove contaminants without physically touching the paint.

-Tips To Prevent Paint Damage When Claying Your Car
+Tips To Prevent Paint Damage When Using Clay Bar

 First things first, never use a clay bar if your car doesn’t really need it.
 If the paint is not contaminated, there’s no point in claying your vehicle.
 Remember that clay bars are abrasive, and they may mar the paint if used when not needed or improperly.

-To check if your car needs claying, do this:
+To check if your car needs claying, do the baggie test:

-- Wrap your fingers in a plastic bag
+1. Wrap your fingers in a plastic bag.

-- If the paint feels rough, it needs claying
+3. If the paint feels rough, it needs claying.

 Also, if you want, you can try chemical decontamination first.
-There are some fantastic products, such as IronX (check the price on Amazon now), that’ll chemically remove contamination from your car.
+There are some fantastic products, such as CARPRO IronX Iron Remover: Stops Rust Spots and Pre-Mature Failure of The Clear Coat, Iron..., that’ll chemically remove contamination from your car.

 If you’re a complete beginner, you’ll probably have problems choosing the right clay bar for your vehicle.

-However, if you have a neglected car, you should go with a medium clay bar with moderately contaminated paint.
+But if you have a car with neglected paint, you should go with a medium clay bar that will successfully remove all the contaminants.

 A heavy-duty clay bar is used only for highly contaminated vehicles, and you probably won’t need it.

-One way to ruing your car’s paint when claying is not to use any or enough lubricant.
+One way to ruin your car’s paint when claying is not to use any or enough lubricant.

 Whenever you’re claying your vehicle, you should use plenty of clay bar lubricants.
 That way, the clay bar will smoothly remove contaminants, and the chances of damaging the paint are highly reduced.

 If you’re afraid of using too much lubricant, don’t worry.
 It’s not possible.
-Using more lubricant may only have some benefits.
+Using more lubricant may only have some benefits, except that you’ll spend a bit more money.

 If you accidentally drop the clay bar on the ground, throw it away immediately.
 It’ll probably pick up some debris, and if you continue working with it, you’ll scratch the paint.